Is There Uber in Mexico? Important Info + Safety Tips in 2025

 Here are the answers to some of the most frequently asked questions about Uber in Mexico:

-Uber is good in Mexico as it’s a safe and affordable way to get around.
+Where available, Uber is a safe and affordable way to get around in Mexico.
 Uber is typically cheaper than a taxi and you can see the Uber rating of your driver before you request a ride.

 Mexico uses Uber as the dominant ridesharing service in the country.
 Lyft is not available in Mexico.